xolox/vim-lua-inspect/README.md

  * When luainspect reports a wrong argument count for a function call the text will be highlighted with a green underline.
 When you hover over the highlighted text a tooltip shows the associated warning message.

+ * When LuaInspect reports warnings about unused variables, wrong argument counts, etc. they are shown in a [location list window](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#location-list).

  * When a syntax error is found (during highlighting or using the rename functionality) the lines where the error is reported will be marked like a spelling error.

 ![Screenshot of semantic highlighting](http://peterodding.com/code/vim/luainspect/screenshot.png)